-The type of clinical supervision and support that you will experience may differ depending o health care environment where students are placed.
-Here are some examples and explanations of the types of clinical support, and where you may experience that model of supervision.
+The type of clinical supervision and support that you will experience may differ depending on health care environment where students are placed.

-3.6.4 Procedure to reduce risk of training dropout
+3.5.4 Procedure to reduce risk of training dropout

 According to Clinical placement syllabus/and education system each end of term, there is a midterm clinical setting assessment which will be graded to show the student's performance progress.
 The marks will not be considered at the end of the term but it will be recorded.
 At the end of every term there will be clinical setting comprehensive assessment for all students organized in which the general situation of progress of the student is assessed.
 If the conclusion is that the student shows difficulties and risks to repeat the class/program; the herewith described procedure must be applied.